Operation Prairie: Operations

 Convinced that the PAVN had returned in strength across the DMZ, on 14 August the 4th Marines commander Colonel Cereghino moved the 1st Battalion, 4th Marines up from Phu Bai Combat Base to relieve the 2/4 Marines from their defensive duties to conduct a reconnaissance in force along Route 9 from Cam Lo to the Rockpile and the area north.

 On the morning 17 August 3 companies from 2/4 Marines left Cam Lo and moved west along Route 9.
 At midday marine aircraft bombed Hill 252 which overhung Route 9 near the Khe Gio bridge.
 The Marines moved forward but came under fire from a PAVN bunker dug into Hill 252.
 The Marines called in airstrikes and two M-48 tanks from Company C, 3rd Tank Battalion at Cam Lộ arrived to support the Marines.
-Total casualties were 2 Marines and an estimated 20 PAVN killed.
+Total casualties were two Marines and an estimated 20 PAVN killed.

-On the morning of 18 August the Marines renewed their attack taking Hill 252 and killing a further 3 PAVN.
+On the morning of 18 August the Marines renewed their attack taking Hill 252 and killing a further three PAVN.
 The 2/4 Marines continued west and established night defensive positions north of the Rockpile.
 The 2/4 Marines established a command post 2 km northeast of the Rockpile and the companies then searched to the north, northwest and northeast.
 On 19 August Company E located two concrete bunkers and was moving to destroy them when they were caught in a machine gun crossfire.
-The Marines called in air, artillery and gunship support and overran the PAVN positions killing 30 PAVN for the loss of 2 Marines killed.
+The Marines called in air, artillery and gunship support and overran the PAVN positions killing 30 PAVN for the loss of two Marines killed.
 A B-52 strike was called in behind the PAVN position and for the next two days the Marines searched the area occasionally skirmishing with the PAVN or being hit by mortar fire.

 The Razorback

 On 21 August a PAVN machine gun located on a ridge named the Razorback (16.786°N 106.842°E) 1 km northwest of the Rockpile began firing on helicopters supplying the Marine observation post on the top of the Rockpile.
 On 23 August Lieutenant Colonel Bench ordered Company E to destroy the machine gun.
 Company E commander Captain Edward Besch arrived in the area at midday and established a command post and then led three squads to explore the rock face of the ridge.
 At 14:00 they found a bowl shaped area honeycombed with large caves that showed signed of recent PAVN occupation.
 After searching the area, one squad was detached to search for the machine gun further down the ridge and then returned to the command post.
-Captain Besch continued his search with two squads until 16:30.
+Besch continued his search with two squads until 16:30.
 They were preparing to leave when they heard voices in one of the caves.
 Hoping to capture prisoners they approached the cave mouth where they were fired on and then squads of PAVN soldiers emerged from six caves scattering the Marines with fire.